moj-analytical-services/xltabr/cran-comments.md

 ## Test environments
-* local OS X install, R 3.3.2
+* Local OS X (darwin15.6.0) install, R version 3.4.2
-* Ubuntu 14.04.5 LTS (on travis-ci), R version 3.4.1
+* Ubuntu 14.04.5 LTS (on travis-ci), R version 3.4.2
-* Locl Windows 10 install, R
+* Local Windows 10 install, R 3.4.2

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

+This is my first CRAN submission.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package